samchungy/zod-openapi/README.md

   - `items` mapping for `.rest()`
   - `prefixItems` mapping for OpenAPI 3.1.0+
 - ZodUnion
+  - By default it outputs an `allOf` schema.
+Use `unionOneOf` to change this to output `oneOf` instead.
 - ZodUnknown

 If this library cannot determine a type for a Zod Schema, it will throw an error.
 To avoid this, declare a manual `type` in the `.openapi()` section of that schema.